astronomer/airflow-guides/guides/task-groups.md

 ![Dynamic Task Group](https://assets2.astronomer.io/main/guides/task-groups/dynamic_task_groups.png)

-What if your task groups can't be processed independently?
-Next, we'll show how to call task groups and define dependencies between them.
+What if your Task Groups can't be processed independently?
+Next, we'll show how to call Task Groups and define dependencies between them.

 ## Ordering Tasks Groups

-By default, using a loop to generate your task groups will put them in parallel.
-If your tasks groups are dependent on elements of another task group, you'll want to run them sequentially.
+By default, using a loop to generate your Task Groups will put them in parallel.
+If your Task Groups are dependent on elements of another Task Group, you'll want to run them sequentially.
 For example, when loading tables with foreign keys, your primary table records need to exist before you can load your foreign table.

 In the example below, our third dynamically generated Task Group has a foreign key constraint on both our first and second dynamically generated Task Groups, so we'll want to process it last.
 To do this, we'll create an empty list and append our Task Group objects as they are generated.
 Using this list, we can reference the Task Groups and define their dependencies to each other: